CBIIT/HiTIPS/README.md

 ## 🚀 Usage

-- Launch HiTIPS using the command `python -m hitips`.
 - Introduce your high-throughput imaging dataset into the software.
 - Navigate through the available analysis options and specify your desired tasks.
 - Modify the analysis parameters fitting your requirements.